mehrdadh/iCalendar/scripts/SETUP.md

 3. Select "Chrome Extension" as the application type
 4. Enter a name (e.g., "ICS File Reader Extension")
 5. For the "Application ID", you'll need your Chrome Extension ID:
-   - Load your unpacked extension in Chrome
+   - Load your unpacked extension in Chrome (load the `src/` directory)
    - Go to `chrome://extensions/`
    - Find your extension and copy the ID (it looks like: `abcdefghijklmnopqrstuvwxyz123456`)
 6. Paste the Extension ID in the "Application ID" field